rosskarchner/eventscraper/README.markdown

 *  detecting embedded and linked to Google Calendars (returns the gcal ID)
 *  links using the webcal:// scheme (returns the links, converted to 'http://')
 * Meetup pages (extracts the group ID)
+* Eventbrite event and organizer pages (returns the organizer ID)
+* Even cooler, if a page *links* to an eventbrite page, it'll sniff out the organizer ID

 ToDo:

 * Bare links to .ics files
 * Links/embeds of Facebook groups
-* Eventbrite organizer pages
-* Upcoming support
+* Upcoming
+* Eventful
 * microformats